SleepinMoss/artificial-incoherence/README.md

 # artificial-incoherence
 Dumb ai chatbot.
 I am a total beginner in coding, and idk why i made this as one of my first projects.
-I am using markov chain in this version, even if it is chaotic, it works way better than the previous version.
-Trust me, the previous version can't even talk much.
+Even if this one suck, I am glad that I accomplished completion in this insane project.

-If you want to run this,
+Btw, If you want to run my chatbot:
 1. Download the files.
 Click that green button called "code", then download zip.
-Make sure you unzip it after thag.
+Make sure you unzip it after that.
 2. You need to install python.
    In windows, you can install it through microsoft store, or you can run this command in your terminal: winget install python.python.3.13